Nonlinear orbital stability of stationary discrete shock profiles for scalar conservation laws: Introduction and main result

 Let us now introduce the so-called \textit{discrete shock profiles} which will be the main mathematical object of the article.
 The presentation done here will be fairly brief and we invite the interested reader to take a closer look at \cite{Serre2007} for a general state of the art on discrete shock profiles.

 In a general setting (i.e. for moving shocks), a discrete shock profile is a solution of the numerical scheme \eqref{def:SchemeNum} which is a traveling wave linking the two states of the shock.
-We pinpoint the fact that the consistency condition \eqref{cond:consistency} satisfied by the numerical scheme implies that the existing discrete shock profiles must travel at the same speed as the shock they are associated with (see \cite{Serre2007} for a detailed proof) while recalling that this speed is deduced using the well-known Rankine-Hugoniot condition.
+We pinpoint the fact that the consistency condition \eqref{cond:consistency} satisfied by the numerical scheme implies that the existing discrete shock profiles must travel at the same speed as the shock they are associated with while recalling that this speed is deduced using the well-known Rankine-Hugoniot condition (see \cite{Serre2007} for a detailed proof).
 In the case of stationary shocks which is studied in the present paper, stationary discrete shock profiles (SDSPs) are thus stationary solution of the numerical scheme \eqref{def:SchemeNum} linking the two states $u^-$ and $u^+$ of the shock.

 \begin{hypo}[Existence of a family of stationary discrete shock profiles (SDSPs)] There exists an open interval $I$ containing $0$ and a continuous family of sequences $(\dspD)_{\delta\in I} \in\left(\Uc^\Z \right)^I$ that satisfy for each $\delta\in I$: